 SMALL GROUPS, UNIQUE EXPERIENCE

 We will be working together to ensure each marine conservation volunteer walks away with a great deal of self-fulfillment from participating in our unique marine conservation program on the Great Barrier Reef.
-Your involvement will contribute to the reef’s long-term protection.
+Your dedication and involvement will contribute to the reef’s long-term protection for generations to come.

 Day 1 Welcome to Cairns

-Note: Marine Conservation Volunteers should arrive at the hostel by 16.00 in time for the briefing.
+Note: Marine Conservation Volunteers should arrive in Cairns by midday this day.
 Briefing time to be confirmed by your local host.

 Day 2 – 3 Open Water Course – Training Center

 Over the next 2 days Open Water students will do the first part of your scuba diving adventure.
 Get picked up by the dive school early morning and transfer to the training center, where you will commence your theory on scuba diving with your qualified instructor.
 Put all the theory into use in the pool during your practical sessions where all your underwater skills are honed under the watchful eyes of your instructors.
 After lunch on day 2 it is time for your theory test and a briefing of the upcoming days out on the Great Barrier Reef.
 Transfer back to the hostel late afternoon each day.